Contact:

 Load-bearing behavior and building-physics properties

 Brick masonry primarily carries compressive forces.
 Slender walls are more sensitive to buckling and require adequate bracing.
 Shear capacity depends on joint quality, bond, and mortar.
-In terms of building physics, brick walls provide good thermal insulation (especially with perforated bricks), robust moisture regulation, high fire resistance reserves, and solid airborne sound insulation primarily governed by mass per unit area.
+Under horizontal actions (wind, accidental impacts, or seismic), out-of-plane behavior and anchorage to floors and cross-walls are decisive.
+In terms of building physics, brick walls provide good thermal insulation (especially with perforated bricks), robust moisture regulation, high fire resistance rating, and solid airborne sound insulation primarily governed by mass per unit area.
+Proper movement joints and restraint detailing prevent stress concentrations from imposed deformations.

 Thermal protection and moisture management